Unravel the Stoics

 Chris Paul announces his retirement from the NBA, and thoughts on surprises.

-I got into Rome just after 8 p.m., the red Frecciarossa pulling into Roma Termini and the handful of people in my car already clustered at the exits.
+I got into Rome just after 8 p.m., the red Frecciarossa pulling into Roma Termini and the handful of people in my car already gathered at the exits.
 I had the feeling of settling back into the low valley of the Tiber; that the clusters of shining Tuscan towns spotted in the distance as the sun sunk into the sloping green hills, the higher mountain ranges beyond them as smudges against the horizon, all of it slid from the hot, streamlined panels of the train as it cleaved across the invisible line into Lazio.

 Outside in the city, dusk hanging soft.
 Purpling loam over the dense white and terracotta apartment blocks along Via Gioberti, tripping into Piazza dell’Esquilino, empty save for green parrots wheeling overhead.
 Taking step by wide, piazza-length step down from Basilica Santa Maria Maggiore to Via Cavour.